cooper-richason/cu_api/README.md

-# CU API
+# CU_API
+> A wrapper for the Copper CRM API

-I use [Copper's](https://copper.com/) API a lot for work, so a module of functions to work with in in Python.
-This is my attempt to turn these functions into a package that can be used by others.
+Copper is a CRM commonly used by small businesses and startups, and it happens to be a system I have historidcally worked with a lot for work projects.
+To make it easier to work with, I've build modules and systems overtime, and this is my attempt to turn these functions into a package that can be used by others.

 ## Installation